Regularized Brascamp--Lieb inequalities

 where

 and

 We refrain from explicitly stating such results here since stronger results have been obtained in collaboration with Hiroshi Tsuji in \cite{BNT} and we refer the reader there for precise statements.
-Also, we remark that it would be natural to consider bounds on more general gaussian kernel operators and to what extent these are quantitatively improved upon by heat-flow regularization.
+For instance, we also proved that the best constant for the logarithmic Sobolev inequality and Talagrand's inequality can be improved by restricting inputs to certain regularized functions.